-Vehicles impounded under ARS 28-3511 must be stored for a period of thirty (30) days before being released.
-The law allows for some exceptions, and you may be eligible to have the vehicle released sooner.
-For example, if your driver's license is reinstated by the Motor Vehicle Division or the courts, you may be allowed to have your vehicle released before the thirty (30) day period.
+Vehicles impounded under ARS 28-3511 will be placed on a mandatory hold as required by state law.
+The law allows for some exemptions for early release, and you may be eligible to have the vehicle released sooner.
+For example, if your driver's license is reinstated by the Motor Vehicle Division or the courts, you may be allowed to have your vehicle released before the impoundment period.

 How much will it cost to get my vehicle back?

-Arizona law requires the owner of vehicles impounded under ARS 28-3511 to pay for all towing charges as well as storage fees.
-Storage fees are limited to a maximum of $15.00 per day.
-These charges are due to the towing company that removed and is storing your vehicle.
+Arizona law requires the owner of the vehicle to pay for all towing charges as well as storage fees.
+Storage fees are limited to a maximum of $25.00 per day.
+These charges are dueand payable to the towing company that removed and is storing your vehicle.
 In addition, pursuant to ARS 28-3514, the owner is liable for an administrative fee of $150.00 paid with cash, cashier's check or money order payable to the City of Phoenix.

 How do I get my vehicle back?

-Only the Phoenix Police Department can release your vehicle.
-On or after the 30th day of impound, your vehicle will generally be eligible for release to you.
+The Phoenix Police Department can release your vehicle once all requirements have been satisfied pursuant to state law.
+On or after the impoundment period, your vehicle will generally be eligible for release to you.

 To receive the release paperwork, follow these steps:

 - You must pay an Administrative Fee of $150 with cash, cashier's check or money order payable to City Phoenix.
 Upon payment of the fee you will be given a copy of a release form that you must take to the towing company.

 - At the towing company, you must pay the towing and storage fees.
 Payment is made directly to the towing company by cash, money order, certified check or credit card.
 If you arrive at the tow yard to reclaim your vehicle outside of regular business hours, you will be charged an after hour gate fee.
 You must also present proof of your identity and ownership to the tow company.